Pseudofinite groups and VC-dimension: Introduction

 We now give a brief summary of the paper and compare the various aspects of the above theorem to previous work on groups definable in NIP theories.

 Section \ref{sec:pre} contains preliminary observations on the pseudofinite setting above.
 In Section \ref{sec:pre2}, we show that the VC-theorem transfers naturally to pseudofinite structures and, as a consequence, the pseudofinite counting measure is definable and finitely satisfiable when restricted to NIP formulas.
+We also prove a uniqueness result for measures (Theorem \ref{thm:unique}) which, in conjunction with Proposition \ref{prop:deltarfacts}$(a)$, yields the first statement in Theorem \ref{thm:main}$(e)$.

 In Section \ref{sec:G00}, we construct $G^{00}_{\delta^r}$ by hand using stabilizers of formulas and generic types.
 This section contains proofs of parts $(a)$ and $(b)$ of Theorem \ref{thm:main} (see Proposition \ref{prop:deltarfacts} and Theorem \ref{thm:G00}, respectively).
 These results are local versions, in this pseudofinite setting, of previous results on \emph{fsg} groups in NIP theories.
 Namely, if $G$ is definable in an NIP theory, then the type-definable connected component $G^{00}$ exists, and is the intersection of all type-definable bounded-index subgroups of $G$.
 If $G$ is also \emph{fsg}, then generic types exist and left and right genericity coincides.
 Moreover, in this case there is a left-invariant Keisler measure $\mu$ on $G$, which is definable and finitely satisfiable in some (any) small model.
 See \cite{HP}, \cite{HPS}.